JerronAB/arr-suite/README.md

 ssh ubuntu@[plex-server-ip4] -i private-ssh.key -L 8888:localhost:32400 <-- this allows one to initially access the web services to set up public access.

 IPTABLES also had to be configured on the linux machine, as well as tailscale to see open ports without exposing them to the internet. iptables should be configured with access to specific ports needed.
 A proxy manager with cloudflare tunnels might be a good option here for limiting access without the need for VPNs on all accessing machines.

+Seemed to be needed to access a bunch of ports (but not plex) -- unsure of security implications.

+sudo iptables -I INPUT -j ACCEPT

+--maybe?